nasawakeupcalls/nasawakeupcalls.github.io/_pages/about.md

 Rovers.

-The only thing is, all of this rich history, and its beautiful narrative was locked up.
-Locked up in a PDF file.
+The only thing is, all of this rich history, and its beautiful narrative was locked up in a PDF file.
 I know there's a version out there on the NASA servers written in Word 2013 but it's not 'data'.
 Data that is easy to update might be a **+1** for the NASA history division.
 Data that is easy to remix is a **+1** for everyone out there looking at this site and its